material-components/material-components-web/packages/mdc-select/README.md

 --- | --- | ---
 `MDCSelect:change` | `{value: string, index: number}` | Used to indicate when an element has been selected.
 This event also includes the value of the item and the index.

-### Events

-The MDC Select JS component emits a `MDCSelect:change` event when the selected option changes as the result of a user action.

 ## Usage within Web Frameworks

 If you are using a JavaScript framework, such as React or Angular, you can create a Select for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).